Aetherinox/csf-firewall/docs/docs/install/services.md

 <br />

-Confirm now that the service is up and running:
+Confirm that the service is up and running:

 === ":aetherx-axd-command: Command"